-There you go!
-8 simple steps to having a lawn that is…always green and always beautiful!
+And there you have it!
+8 simple steps to having a lawn that is always green and always beautiful!
 And if desired, you can add rocks, fencing, foliage or lights to enhance the look and feel of your new artificial lawn.
-Or you can avoid the hassle and let us do it all for as little as $9.00/sf.

 We promise, you won't be dissappointed.

 Blogs and Articles